 Right To Enter for Showings Disclosure

-Tennessee landlords may show rental property which is still occupied by a tenant, but only if they explicitly reserve this right in the lease.
-When a “Right to Enter for Showings” disclosure is included a lease, the landlord may enter to show the property by giving 24 hours of advance notice, if the entry occurs within 30 days of lease termination.
+Tennessee landlords may show rental property which is still occupied by a tenant.
+To do so, they must explicitly reserve this right in the lease with a “Right to Enter for Showings” disclosure.
+This allows the landlord to show the property by giving 24 hours of advance notice, if the entry occurs within 30 days of the lease end date.

 Download: Tennessee Right to Enter for Showings Disclosure Form (PDF)